 Cavus makes one wine each year – and with the vineyard growing on rocky soils and the fruit that is dropped throughout the summer their production is usually only around 200 cases.
 Their first commercial vintage dates from 2004.
 We tried the 2008 Cabernet Sauvignon (not yet released at the time of our tasting) – this wine is roughly composed of varietal percentages based on the proportion of vines in their vineyard – 94% Cabernet Sauvignon, 4% Cabernet Franc and 2% Merlot.

 The story behind the name Cavus truly hits home for Darryl and Laurel.
 Every year Darryl and a few friends choose a ski and wine drinking destination somewhere in the world.
-In 2006 that destination was the slopes of the Andes in Argentina – once such ski resort is Los Penitentes Ski Resort – about a 2 and a half hour drive from the center of Mendoza and its accompanying wine culture.
+In 2006 that destination was the slopes of the Andes in Argentina; one such ski resort is Los Penitentes Ski Resort – about a 2-and-a-half-hour drive from the center of Mendoza and its accompanying wine culture.
 Los Penitentes ranges from an elevation of 8,460 feet to 10,479 feet – the drive up from Mendoza is a scenic one – passing through wine country until climbing up into the Andes.
-Slightly further past the ski resort is the Parque provincial Aconcagua which provides excellent views from afar of the world’s tallest mountain outside of the Himalayas, Aconcaugua reaching nearly 7,000 meters.
+Slightly further past the ski resort is the Parque provincial Aconcagua which provides excellent views from afar of the world’s tallest mountain outside of the Himalayas, Aconcagua reaching nearly 7,000 meters.

 Darryl and his two friends were actually thinking of going to Siberia this particular year, but the Andes were a bit closer to home and the ski resorts had better support in case one got into trouble on the slopes.